-44. We are encouraged that the tram industry is working together to address this recommendation and has sought independent expert advice to review what is cutting edge technology that is pushing the boundaries of what is available and already on the market.

-45. IRAL initially reviewed 78 possible speed control systems, with 12 systems chosen for further review, testing and manufacturer demonstration.

-46. In parallel to the IRAL research, individual tram operators have also undertaken their own reviews of systems that can automatically reduce the speed of a tram if they are approaching a high-risk location too quickly.
+- 44. We are encouraged that the tram industry is working together to address this recommendation and has sought independent expert advice to review what is cutting edge technology that is pushing the boundaries of what is available and already on the market. - 45.
+IRAL initially reviewed 78 possible speed control systems, with 12 systems chosen for further review, testing and manufacturer demonstration. - 46.
+In parallel to the IRAL research, individual tram operators have also undertaken their own reviews of systems that can automatically reduce the speed of a tram if they are approaching a high-risk location too quickly. - 47.
+The action taken by each duty holder and the ORR view on if it addresses the recommendation is summarized in the table below.

-End implementer Summary of response Status Tram Operations Ltd TOL supported LT's work to introduce step- down speeds on the approach to the areas of the tramway where there is a need to reduce the speed by greater than 30kpmh between the higher and lower speed limits.
+End implementer Summary of response Status Tram Operations Ltd TOL supported LT's work to introduce step-down speeds on the approach to the areas of the tramway where there is a need to reduce the speed by greater than 30kpmh between the higher and lower speed limits.
 TOL also supported LT's work to increase the visibility of speed signs, add chevron signs at sharp curves and install digital signage at high risk locations to inform drivers if they are speeding.
 TOL has played an active role supporting the LT research into an automatic speed reduction system.
 TOL are supporting the LT project to fit the Croydon tram fleet with a system that can automatically reduce tram speeds.
 The project is planning to be completed by December 2019.
-Status: Implementation on- going London Trams LT is in the process of researching and procuring an automatic speed reduction system.
+Status: Implementation ongoing London Trams LT is in the process of researching and procuring an automatic speed reduction system.
 The outcome of the research has been shared with other tram owners and operators and UK Tram.
 LT are planning to have selected a system by December 2018, with full fleet roll out and implementation planned by December 2019.
 TOL has been working closely with LT on this initiative.
 LT have started a project to fit the Croydon tram fleet with a system that can automatically reduce tram speeds.
 The project is planning to be completed by December 2019.